NEW CUMBERLAND, Pennsylvania, May 19, 2016 —

-The Defense Logistics Agency Distribution Police Force hosted a wreath laying ceremony to pay tribute to local, state, and Federal peace officers who have died in the line of duty on May 15.
+The Defense Logistics Agency Distribution Police Force hosted a wreath laying ceremony to pay tribute to local, state, and Federal peace officers who have died in the line of duty on May 18, in the base chapel.
 Each year, our nation loses between 140-160 law enforcement officers in the line of duty.

 Distribution police chief Douglas Schraeder thanked everyone who gathered to show their respect for the men and women who have died in the line of duty nationwide.

-Schraeder and Capt.
-Michael W. Collette proceeded with the laying of the memorial wreath.
+Following his presentation, Grohol and Schraeder placed the memorial wreath at the front of the room.
 Everyone in attendance was then offered the opportunity to place a pink carnation in front of the wreath in honor of the fallen officers.

 Across the United States, communities have been honoring police officers, and the sacrifices they make for the safety of our country since 1962, the year President John F. Kennedy signed a proclamation which designated May 15 as Peace Officers Memorial Day and the week in which is falls as National Police Week.

-According to The Officer Down Memorial Page, an independent website, 50 officers and eight K9’s were killed in the line of duty so far this year.
+According to The Officer Down Memorial Page, an independent website, the nationwide statics for fallen officers in 2016 are 35 officers and 12 K9’s killed in the line of duty.

 For more information about events open to the public, visit www.policeweek.org.